Grate-Oracle-Lewot/GrateCrystal/README.md

 - Moves like Earthquake that can hit while the opponent is underground with Dig can now do so even if the digger is Flying-type (or a pseudo-Levitater).

+- Rage now builds twice when the Pokémon takes a critical hit.

 - Transform and Sketch work through Dig, Substitute, etc.

 - If you use Substitute whilst already having a Substitute up, it raises both your Defense and Special Defense by one stage each.